Ski NH recognizes individuals with awards

 He said “a planned collaboration took place between state officials and members of the ski industry to develop a careful set of practices that would give the skiing public and public health officials confidence that our segment of outdoor recreation could safely be offered.”
 As a result, N.H. areas enjoyed “a solid ski season within a set of reasonable and safe protocols without any breakouts.”

-Born into the family that had founded and operated Purity Spring Resort in Madison since the late 1800s and which later added King Pine Ski Area in 1962, Hoyt was raised in the hospitality industry and his passion for it — particularly for the ski industry side of the business — was evident during his decades as the resort’s general manager.

-He spent a lifetime working to create experiences for guests who would come from around the country, year after year, and dedicated countless hours to helping improve and advocate for the industry by participating in organizations for many years such as Ski New Hampshire (and its predecessors, the NH Ski Area Operators Association and Ski the Whites), SnoCountry and the NH Tramway Board.

-The Merrill Award, Ski NH’s highest award for cross-country industry contributors, was established in memory of Al Merrill.
-Dubbed the "Silver Fox," Merrill was Dartmouth College's cross-country ski coach and director of outdoor affairs for close to 30 years.
-He was a key organizer for many national and Olympic racing events in the 1970s and '80s.
-A wizard of ski and wax, on duty at eight Winter Olympics, designer of ski trails across the country, he was the coach and "Head Tigah" for countless athletes.
-Past recipients of the Merrill Award include Thom Perkins, Chuck Broomhall, Cory Schwartz, Cami Thompson-Cardinelli, Len Johnson, Jim Wellinghurst, and John and Nancy Schlosser.
+The Merrill Award, Ski NH’s highest award for cross-country industry contributors, was established in memory of Al Merrill, Dartmouth College's cross-country ski coach and director of outdoor affairs for close to 30 years.
+Past recipients of the Merrill Award include Thom Perkins, Cory Schwartz, Cami Thompson-Cardinelli, Len Johnson, Jim Wellinghurst, and John and Nancy Schlosser.

 This year's Merrill honoree was Howie Wemyss, and past Merrill Award winner Al Jenks was recognized.